AdobeDocs/experience-manager-cloud-manager.en/help/using/using-cloud-manager.md

 private static final String SERVICE_PASSWORD = "password";
 ```

 Then the customer should take SonarQube's warning to heart and remove the hardcoded password.
-They will still, however, need to add the @SuppressWarnings annotation since the SonarQube rule is actually being triggered by the term "password".
+They will still, however, need to add the `@SuppressWarnings` annotation since the SonarQube rule is actually being triggered by the term `password`.

 >[!NOTE]
 >
->It is a best practice to make the @SuppressWarnings annotation as specific as possible, i.e. annotate only the specific statement or block causing the issue, it is possible to annotate at a class level.
+>It is a best practice to make the `@SuppressWarnings` annotation as specific as possible, i.e. annotate only the specific statement or block causing the issue, it is possible to annotate at a class level.